-If a plan is created and financial planning shows that it is an affordable option, well, then - it is just that, an option.
+If a plan is created and financial planning shows that it is an affordable option, well, then it is just that, an option.
 If the financial plan does not support the expense of staying home, a conversation must be had regarding other options.
 Assisted living?
 Moving in with family?
-Dad finds a MUCH younger "nurse" to marry late in life??
+Dad finds a much younger "nurse" to marry late in life?
 (It happens!
 Have a plan.)

-I will defer to a competent Elder Law Attorney for specifics, but let me assure you one thing—the senior does not need to have an estate like the Biltmore in order to estate plan.
-Their ranch style home on a quarter acre estate needs a plan just as much!
+I will defer to a competent elder law attorney for specifics, but let me assure you one thing—the senior does not need to have an estate like the Biltmore in order to estate plan.
+Their ranch-style home on a quarter-acre estate needs a plan just as much as any millionaire!
 Part of estate planning is determining who will make decisions on their behalf regarding their finances and their health care.

-The power of attorney appointed serves as the decision maker in all areas they have been given power - such as selling a home, admission to a care facility, managing health care, and spending of money.
+The power of attorney appointed serves as the decision-maker in all areas they have been given power, such as selling a home, admission to a care facility, managing health care, and spending money.
 The perspective of a neutral third party (your attorney) can be invaluable.

 I've seen many people over the years who regretted not taking the time, or accepting the expense, to estate plan.
 Not paying an attorney cost them far more in the long run than they could have imagined.
 One's health, wealth, and legacy should not be left to documents purchased at office supply stores or downloaded from the internet.

 So who's in charge?
 The senior and family who plans accordingly.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.